eliott-tempez/M2_projet_court_threading/README.md

 `python src/meta_alignment.py arg1 arg2`
 * arg1 : directory path containing pdb files that can be in subdirectories or not
-* arg2 : path to the fasta file of the protein of interest This program returns a text file in results/ with all results from the main program *align_structure.py*
+* arg2 : path to the fasta file of the protein of interest This program returns a text file in results/alignments/ with all results from the main program *align_structure.py*

+#### To run the program evaluating the alignment of a protein of interest on several templates:
+`python src/evaluate_alignment.py`
+This program automatically processes the files in the results/alignments/ directory and outputs graphs in the results/eval directory.